gardener/machine-controller-manager/docs/FAQ.md

 The usual drain process is graceful.
 Pods are evicted from the node and the drain process waits until any existing attached volumes are mounted on new node.
-However, if the node `Ready` is `False` or the `ReadonlyFilesystem` is `True` for greater than `5` minutes, then a forceful drain is initiated.
-In a forceful drain, pods are deleted and `VolumeAttachment` objects associated with the old node are also deleted.
+However, if the node `Ready` is `False` or the `ReadonlyFilesystem` is `True` for greater than `5` minutes (non-configurable), then a forceful drain is initiated.
+In a forceful drain, pods are deleted and `VolumeAttachment` objects associated with the old node are also marked for deletion.
 This is followed by the deletion of the cloud provider VM associated with the `Machine` and then finally ending with the `Node` object deletion.

-During the deletion of the VM we only delete the local data and boot disks associated with the VM.
+During the deletion of the VM we only delete the local data disks and boot disks associated with the VM.
 The disks associated with persistent volumes are left un-touched as their attach/de-detach, mount/unmount processes are handled by k8s attach-detach controller in conjunction with the CSI driver.